bluegenes/2023-spillover-smash/README.md

 This is currently written to download and sketch all available assembly accessions, but we may want to build a smaller database containing only the `exemplar` genomes, leaving out the `additional` isolates.
 In the `VMR_21-221122_MSL37.csv` file, there are 10435 Exemplar and 1626 'Additional'.

+Ran into an exception here: GCA_004789135.1 is supressed.
+For now, manually removed from accession file.
+In the future, need programmatic query for determining whether record has been supressed -- should be feasible to add to the first step, where we use biopython entrez to link assembly identifiers.

 ## Build SpillOver Database

 For the SpillOver sequences, we can download the provided accessions directly.
 We use the `2023-03-27_spillover_accession-numers.csv` as input into `dl-sketch.spillover.smk` snakefile, selecting accessions from the `AccessionNumber` column.